I Built the Best Minesweeper Online

 This is not a perfection creation.
 I am just quickly going to list some of the worst shortcomings:

-• How many milliseconds to hold touch to flag a cell
+- how many milliseconds to hold touch to flag a cell (currently a very short time)

-• Chording with something else besides left+right click on desktop
+Chording with something else besides left+right click on desktop (a Redditor pointed out that this means that touchpads can't chord!)

 I should mention that some existing features break on some alternative browsers — even on some that are based on Blink.
+As an example, DuckDuckGo seems to ignore many of the ways I use to make touch work well.
 It is what it is.

 I consider this a finished project, or at the very least something to which I am not thinking of returning anytime soon.
 It's open source — fork it!
-I will probably be happy to merge anything cool.
+I'm not expecting anything, since nobody will read this, but I would probably be happy to merge cool stuff.

 In summary